Jamie Hamill: Queen of the South

 Hamill signed for Scottish Championship club Queen of the South on 8 June 2016.
 In his second game for Queens, Hamill scored a winning goal against Stenhousemuir which earned qualification for the last 16 of the 2016–17 Scottish League Cup.
 Hamill's contract at the Doonhamers wasn't renewed during May 2017, so he was released after one season at the Dumfries club.

 Stranraer

-On 26 May 2017, Hamill signed for Stranraer.
-In June 2021 he was appointed as their manager.
+On 26 May 2017, Hamill signed for Scottish League One side Stranraer.

+Coaching career

+Stranraer

+After 4 years as a player, Hamill was appointed manager of Stranraer in June 2021.
+He was sacked on 15 April 2023 following a defeat to East Fife.

+Cork City

+Ahead of the 2024 League of Ireland First Division season, Hamill was appointed assistant manager at Cork City, linking up with his former Kilmarnock team-mate Tim Clancy.
+On 21 March 2025, it was announced that left the club to return back to Scotland for family reasons.

 International career

 Hamill made his Scotland U21 debut against Norway on 20 May 2008, going on to score his first international goal against Slovenia on 17 November 2007.
 On 5 February 2008 Hamill was sent off for a second bookable offence in a 2–1 defeat to Portugal.
 Hamill played for the Scotland U21 team on ten occasions during 2007 and 2008.